the-marketer/api-client/website/docs/overview.md

 ## What this package does

-- Sends HTTP requests to The Marketer endpoints.
+- Consumes The Marketer API from PHP applications through a clean, module-based client.
-- Validates payloads locally with DTOs.
+- Helps you integrate faster by keeping request payloads consistent and validated before sending.
-- Returns decoded JSON for most methods.
+- Provides a predictable integration flow: authenticate, call a module, send data, receive a response.
-- Maps HTTP failures to explicit exceptions.
+- Surfaces API failures in a clear way, so you can handle errors reliably in your code.

 ## Requirements